The YCQL shell (

 cqlsh.
 Although the

 cqlshbinary is available in the

 bindirectory, it is deprecated and will be removed in a future release.

 bin directory of YugabyteDB home.
-It is also available for download and install from YugabyteDB's GitHub repository.
+You can also download it from the cqlsh GitHub repository.

 ycqlsh --help to display the online help.

 hostis the IP address of the host on which YB-TServer is run.
 The default is local host at

 portis the TCP port at which YB-TServer listens for YCQL connections.
 The default is

 $ ./bin/ycqlsh --execute "select cluster_name, data_center, rack from system.local" 127.0.0.1

 cluster_name | data_center | rack ---------------+-------------+------- local cluster | datacenter1 | rack1